Bennu: Depiction

 The Pyramid Texts, which date to the Old Kingdom, refer to the 'bnw' as a symbol of Atum, and it may have been the original form of Bennu.
-In this word the shape of a bird is used that is definitely not a heron, but a small singing bird.
-The old 'Woerterbuch der Aegyptische Sprache' surmised that this small singing bird might have been a Yellow Wagtail ('Motacilla flava', but no clear reason is given.
-However, the same bird used in the spelling of a word 'bn.t' in a painted limestone relief wall fragment from the suntemple of the Vth Dynasty king Niuserre from the Old Kingdom, now in the Aegypisches Museum at Berlin (inv.nr.
-Aeg.Mus.
-20038-20039), clearly shows traces of blue-grey paint on much of the body of this bird-sign, so that a different bird species was definitely meant.
-Shape and colour seem to point rather to a (Mediterranean) Kingfisher (Alcedo atthis) for whom, however, another name was in use: 'hn.t<y'= lit. 'the one of the canal'.
-Traces of orange(brown)colouring existing on and also outside the chiseled glyph did originally not belong to this particular bird sign.
-They are caused by natural stains in the white limestone, as the higher lying layer of blue paint on the bird shows as well.
-The advantage of such bird identification might be, that a Kingfisher flying lowly over watery surfaces and shrieking loudly would be a reasonable mythical example for the creator deity Atum of Heliopolis as having risen from the first dark waters, called Nun, in order to start his creation of the world.
-If so, this Kingfisher 'bnw' or 'bn.t' is a good match for the mythical and cultic Nile goose (Eg. 'smn') of the creator deity Amun in later periods, imagined to having been honking loudly in the primeval dark above the still waters in order to bring forth all creation by its voice.
+In that word the shape of a bird used is definitely not that of a heron, but a small singing bird.
+The German Wörterbuch der ägyptischen Sprache (Dictionary of the Egyptian Language) surmised that might have been a Yellow Wagtail (Motacilla flava), but no clear reason is given.
+However, the same bird is used in the spelling of a word 'bn.t' in a painted limestone relief wall fragment from the sun temple of the Vth Dynasty Old Kingdom king Niuserre.
+The hieroglyph clearly shows traces of blue-grey paint on much of the bird's body, indicating a different bird species.
+Rather, the shape and colour seem to point to a (Mediterranean) Kingfisher (Alcedo atthis) for which, however, another name was in use: 'hn.t<y' (lit. 'the one of the canal').
+It could be surmised that a Kingfisher flying low over water and shrieking loudly would be a reasonable basis for the mythical creator deity Atum of Heliopolis as having risen from the first dark waters, called Nun, in order to start his creation of the world.
+If so, the Kingfisher 'bnw' or 'bn.t' is a good match for the mythical and cultic Nile goose (I.e. 'smn') of the creator deity Amun in later periods, imagined to have been honking loudly in the primeval dark above the still waters in order to bring forth all creation by its voice.

 New Kingdom artwork shows Bennu as a huge grey heron with a long beak and a two-feathered crest.
 Sometimes Bennu is depicted as perched on a benben stone (representing Ra and the name of the top stone of a pyramid) or in a willow tree (representing Osiris).
 Because of the connection with Osiris, Bennu sometimes wears the Atef crown, instead of the solar disk.

 Possible animal model

-In comparatively recent times, a large species of heron, now extinct, lived on the Arabian Peninsula.
-It shares many characteristics with Bennu.
-It may have been the animal after which Bennu was modeled by the ancient Egyptians during the New Kingdom.
+Remains of a giant, human-sized heron species, thought to have gone extinct around 1500 BC, were discovered in the United Arab Emirates in 1977.
+It lived on the Arabian Peninsula and shared many characteristics with Bennu, and scientists believe it may have been the animal model for the deity.
+In reference to this, archaeologist Dr. Ella Hoch from the Geological Museum at Copenhagen University named it the Bennu heron (Ardea bennuides).

 Worship

-Like Atum and Ra, the Bennu was probably worshipped in their cult center at Heliopolis.
-The deity also appears on funerary scarab amulets as a symbol of rebirth.
+Like Atum and Ra, Bennu was probably worshipped in the deities' cult centre at Heliopolis.
+Bennu also appears on funerary scarab amulets as a symbol of rebirth.